DBernardes/FWHM/README.md

 Clone this repo using ```https://github.com/DBernardes/FWHM.git```

 ## Running the tests
-1. Open the file run.py.
-In this file, it is needed to provide to the ```file_dir``` variable the path of the sample images in your current machine.
-2. Execute the run.py file.
+To run a simple test, you only need to execute the run.py file.
 The calculation results will be printed on the screen.

 ## Authors and Contact